Wiki · Concept · Last reviewed June 16, 2026

 Collective Communication and NCCL

-Collective communication is the coordinated movement of data among many accelerators.
+Collective communication is the coordinated movement of data among many processes, ranks, or accelerators.
 NCCL is NVIDIA's collective communication library for multi-GPU and multi-node workloads; RCCL is AMD's comparable ROCm library.
-These libraries are part of the hidden machinery that lets distributed AI training and inference behave like one computation.
+These libraries are part of the hidden machinery that lets distributed AI training and inference behave like one computation, and their failure modes can stall an entire job.

 Definition

-Collective communication is a family of communication patterns where a group of processes or accelerators exchange data as a coordinated operation.
-Instead of one device sending one message to another, the group performs a shared action such as all-reduce, broadcast, reduce-scatter, all-gather, or all-to-all.
+Collective communication is a family of communication patterns where a group of processes, ranks, or accelerators exchange data as one coordinated operation.
+Instead of one device sending one message to another, the group enters a shared operation such as all-reduce, broadcast, reduce-scatter, all-gather, or all-to-all.
+The MPI Forum defines collective communication as communication involving a group or groups of MPI processes; GPU collectives adapt the same idea to accelerator-heavy AI and HPC systems.

-NVIDIA describes NCCL as a library of multi-GPU collective communication primitives that are topology-aware and optimized for NVIDIA GPUs and networking.
-AMD's ROCm documentation describes RCCL as a library of multi-GPU and multi-node collective communication primitives optimized for AMD GPUs.
+NCCL, the NVIDIA Collective Communications Library, is not a full parallel-programming framework.
+NVIDIA describes it as a library focused on accelerating multi-GPU collective communication primitives, with topology-aware behavior for NVIDIA GPUs and networking.
+AMD's ROCm documentation describes RCCL as a comparable multi-GPU and multi-node collective communication library optimized for AMD GPUs.

 Core Collective Operations